Procurement

 1. Improve supply chain risk mitigation and resilience by implementing a multitier supply chain risk monitoring solution.

-2. Enhance social (human rights) commitment in SCM: This includes creating and publishing a Global Supplier Code of Conduct as well as monitoring ESG risk in our supply chain.
+2. Enhance social (human rights) commitment in SCM: This includes requesting adherence with the Olympus Global Third Party Code as well as monitoring ESG risks in our supply chain.

 Supplier Survey and Improvement Activities